ChandanMallick302/Kitchen-Story/README.md

+# Project Name:
-# Phase4 Project Kitchen Story
+Kitchen Story
 ## Project Background
 Kitchen Story is an e-commerce portal that lets people shop for basic food items on their website.